The 'Tor is ready' step fails when any systemd service fails

 #4 Updated by bertagaz over 2 years ago

-#5 Updated by bertagaz about 2 years ago
+#5 Updated by bertagaz over 2 years ago

 Here's a systemd journal from https://jenkins.tails.boum.org/job/test_Tails_ISO_feature-13541-save-more-data-on-htpdate-or-tor-failures/75/ that had this problem.